joelmoxley/founder-playbook/III. Market + Customer/02 - Market Sizing + Segmentation/03 - EoE - Market Sizing S1/md/2012 - Genomatica.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The U.S. Securities and Exchange Commission (SEC) filing for an Initial Public Offering (IPO) for Genomatica in 2012.
+The U.S. Securities and Exchange Commission (SEC) filing for an Initial Public Offering (IPO) for Genomatica in 2012.

 Credit: [US Securities and Exchange Commission](https://www.sec.gov/)